WP Speed of Light documentation

 PRO ADDON ONLY

-- Cleanup on save: Clean cache automatically when saving a WordPress content like post, page...
+- Cleanup on saves: Clean cache automatically when saving a WordPress content like the post, page...

 - Image lazy loading: Load only images when it's visible in the by user (on scroll)